 The Canadian Forces provide parental benefits that assist members in balancing the demands of military service with family responsibilities associated with adopting a child.
 Eligible members receive time away from their military duties and compensation to care for their adopted children.
-For more information, contact your local Military Family Resource Centre, or the Canadian Forces Personnel and Family Support Services at cfpsa.com.
+For more information, contact your local Military Family Resource Centre, visit the Canadian Forces Personnel and Family Support Services at cfpsa.com.

-Common Range for Adoption Costs:1
+Common Range for Adoption Costs1

-Foster care adoption through a child protection agency: \$0 - \$3,000 Private domestic adoption: \$10,000 - \$20,000 International adoption: \$20,000 - \$30,000
+Foster care adoption through a public child welfare agency: \$0 to \$4,500 Private domestic adoption: \$15,000 to \$25,000 International adoption: \$25,000 to \$50,000+ should be together.
+I just want her [Serenity] to

-1Source: CanadaAdopts.com, which provides resources, information, and online education for adoptive parents.
+1Source: CanadaAdopts.com, which provides resources, information and online education for adoptive parents.